NREL/PyDSS/docs/source/Extended controls library.rst

 - Xfmr controller
 	+ Enables tap lock in reverse power flow conditions.

-pyControllers need to be defined within the 'pyControllerList.json' file for a given scenario.
+pyControllers need to be defined in the 'pyControllerList' directory for a given scenario.
 All pyController may be disabled by setting the to 'true' in the 'Scenario_settings.TOML' file.

 .. code-block:: python